Gastrointestinal physiology: Peristalsis

 Peristalsis is one of the patterns that occur during and shortly after a meal.
 The contractions occur in wave patterns traveling down short lengths of the GI tract from one section to the next.
 The contractions occur directly behind the bolus of food that is in the system, forcing it toward the anus into the next relaxed section of smooth muscle.
-This relaxed section then contracts, generating smooth forward movement of the bolus at between 2–25 cm per second.
+This relaxed section then contracts, generating smooth forward movement of the bolus at between 2 and 25 cm/s.
 This contraction pattern depends upon hormones, paracrine signals, and the autonomic nervous system for proper regulation.

 Segmentation

 Segmentation contractions also occur during and shortly after a meal within short lengths in segmented or random patterns along the intestine.
 This process is carried out by the longitudinal muscles relaxing while circular muscles contract at alternating sections thereby mixing the food.
 This mixing allows food and digestive enzymes to maintain a uniform composition, as well as to ensure contact with the epithelium for proper absorption.